Search myodfw.com

 ONTARIO, Ore.–The Fish and Wildlife Commission voted 5-1 to open a hatchery Chinook salmon season in the Coquille River, the first Chinook season since 2021, during their meeting today in Ontario.
 The Coquille River will be open for fall salmon fishing from Sept.
 13-Oct.
 15 from the Hwy 101 bridge…

-MARINE WILDLIFE VIEWING April 23, 2026 The Oregon coast is a great place to come and view a variety of wildlife.
+MARINE WILDLIFE VIEWING June 11, 2026 The Oregon coast is a great place to come and view a variety of wildlife.
 Enjoy the great diversity of life: from giant whales and barking sea lions to majestic bald eagles and diving pelicans, to showy Harlequin ducks and flocking shorebirds, to the tiny anemones and crabs inhabiting tidepools.
 There is always something new to discover.
 Visit our wildlife viewing map for locations to visit and view wildlife along the Oregon coast.
 Maximize your viewing of coastal creatures by bringing binoculars for close-up views.
-Beach Safety: Check conditions here Whales, orcas and porpoises…
+Beach Safety: Check conditions here Whales, orcas and porpoises Whales migrate along the Oregon coast to their…

 Hunter's Guide Hunter's Resources Hunter's Technique Hunter's Bounty